JorgenVatle/paylike-meteor/README.md

 greatly appreciated.

 #### Starting the development environment
-To get the development environment going, add your Paylike credentials to `settings.json` (See `settings.example.json` for an example) Then you can start both the Typescript build watcher and test watcher using `npm start`.
+Add your Paylike credentials to `settings.json` (See `settings.example.json` for an example) Then you can start both the Typescript build watcher and test watcher using `npm start`.

 Use `npm test` to start just the test watcher.